Big Oil gets what it paid for

 Emily Sanders is the Center for Climate Integrity’s editorial lead.
 Catch up with her on Twitter here.

-First, the U.S. Supreme Court determined that uteruses can be subject to regulation, stripping bodily autonomy from hundreds of millions of people and putting us in danger.
-Now, the high court is sweeping in to protect the corporations setting the Earth on fire from the so-called administrative state.
+First, the U.S. Supreme Court determined that uteruses can be subject to regulation, stripping bodily autonomy from hundreds of millions of people.
+Now, the high court is sweeping in to protect the corporations fueling the climate crisis from the so-called administrative state.

 The court’s penultimate ruling this term, in West Virginia v.
 EPA, installs new roadblocks in the already uphill battle to preserve our climate, limiting the Environmental Protection Agency’s power to regulate emissions from power plants.

 It’s an unabashed victory for the fossil fuel industry, which worked for decades to produce this outcome.
 This ruling was no coincidence: the fossil fuel industry, big business interests, and a network of dark money front groups helped organize both the legal strategy behind this case and the justices who would decide it.
 Here’s what you need to know.